 Anita Rachvelishvili was born in Tbilisi, Georgia.
 She first studied piano at the Mukhran Machavariani School, eventually focusing her studies on singing at the Vano-Sarajishvili Conservatory with Manana Egadze.
 She received a stipend from the president of Georgia, Mikheil Saakashvili, and shortly thereafter won the Paata Burchuladze Prize.
-While still a student at the conservatory, she debuted at the Opera in Tblisi as Maddalena in Rigoletto and as Olga in Eugen Onegin, subsequently joining the ensemble of the theater.
-In 2007, she was invited to join the Accademia at the Teatro alla Scalla.
-It was there that she came to the attention of Daniel Barenboim, who invited her to star in the new production of Carmen to open the 2009/10 season at Teatro alla Scala.
-Several of Ms. Rachvelishvili’s performances have appeared on DVD under the Deutsche Grammophon label.
+While still a student at the conservatory, she debuted at the Opera in Tblisi as Maddalena in Rigoletto and as Olga in Eugene Onegin, subsequently joining the ensemble of the theater.
+In 2007, she was invited to join the Accademia at the Teatro alla Scala.
+It was there that she came to the attention of Daniel Barenboim, which led to her performance as Carmen on December 7, 1999 at La Scala.